shehbazj/csc2233/assignment1.md

 Note: here 8:16 is the major/minor device number.

+### Checkpoint 4:
-- Q3 - look at the "Metadata" parameter in "Block Group Profiles".
+- Q1 - look at the "Metadata" parameter in "Block Group Profiles".
 Do you see a difference?
 What could be the reason for this difference between SSD and HDD mode?

 In future, we will be performing experiments in SSD mode only.